-Association The has-a relationship between a class and its field.4
+Association The has-a relationship between a class and its field.5

-Dependence The uses-a relationship when methods of one class modify or uses (instances of) other classes.
+Dependency The uses-a relationship when methods of one class modify or uses (instances of) other classes.

-4 Associations may be categorized into Aggregations and Compositions.
+5 Associations may be categorized into Aggregations and Compositions.
 In an aggregation the child can exist without the parent, i.e., there is an aggregation from lecture to students; destroying a lecture does not kill students.
+Aggregation is typical for shared ownership of the child.
 In a composition the child cannot exist without the parent, i.e., there is composition between a house and its rooms; there are no rooms without the house.
+Compositions unique ownership.